hosackm/pytalk/README.md

 This repository holds the materials for the Tech Talk that I gave on February 26, 2016 at Dolby Laboratories.
 The contents include:

-* Jupyter Notebook with Python examples
+* Tech Talk.ipynb (Jupyter Notebook with Python examples)
-* Slides for presentation created using jupyter-nbconvert
+* Tech Talk.slides.html (Slides for presentation created using jupyter-nbconvert)
-* script.txt is what I was reading from when I wasn't improvising
+* script.txt (my notes for what to say)
 * Directories with example code I ran during the presentation

 Viewing the Slides